fe950/debian11ConfigScript/README.md

 Suited for VM or Desktop use.

 Can be run unattended if the answer is Yes to the first question.
-If not, you will be asked before every options.
+If not, you will be asked before every option.

 ### HowTo